aws-samples/unishop-monolith-to-microservices/README.md

 <b>Part 5: Wrap-up and Clean-up (~10 min)</b>
 </summary>
 <br>

 Modernizing legacy applications is a necessity, there are few approaches you can follow; we hope that this workshop highlighted the benefits of breaking the monolith using the **strangler pattern**.
 Whichever approach you decide to follow we believe that the gradual improvement will benefit your business and increase confidence in delivering application modernization.
-Good luck with your own journey!
+Good luck with your journey!

 ```diff
 - Before you leave, make sure you delete the below resources so you won’t be charged for on going usage!